Parks Reopening Update

 The drinking water at Rissers Beach is posted boil before consumption.

 Please be advised of road paving taking place at Whycocomagh Provincial Park campground.
 Campers and park visitors are asked to use caution and follow the direction of signage on site.

-The drinking water at Dollar Lake is subject to a boil water advisory.
+The drinking water at Dollar Lake is posted boil before consumption.